huggingface/transformers/docs/source/en/main_classes/quantization.md

 </Tip>

-#### Advanced usecases
+#### Advanced use cases

-Here we will cover some advanced usecases you can perform with FP4 quantization
+Here we will cover some advanced use cases you can perform with FP4 quantization

 ##### Change the compute dtype